jukemori/react-retailing-app/README.md

 ## Conclusion

-To meet the requirements, the following implementation strategy is adopted:
+The following implementation strategy is adopted:

 1. **Set up the project**: Initialize a new React TypeScript project with Vite setup.